JeffersonLab/clas12-timeline/qa-physics/README.md

       * timelines HIPO files are also generated (which can be uploaded to the web server):

 ## Manual QA procedure
-This procedure is to be performed after the automatic QA; it is called "manual QA" because it requires substantially more user interaction, carefully checking the timelines and recording features not identified by the automatic QA in `qaTree.json`
+This procedure is to be performed after the automatic QA, on a _fully_ cooked dataset; it is called "manual QA" because it requires substantially more user interaction, carefully checking the timelines and recording features not identified by the automatic QA in `qaTree.json`
 * first, make sure you have an automatically generated `qaTree.json`
   * verify your epoch lines are where you want them
-    * use `mkTree.sh`
-    * look at "supplemental" `epoch view` timelines
   * if you make changes to the epoch lines, re-run `../bin/run-physics-timelines.sh` to generate the updated `qaTree.json`
 * verify all the data have been analyzed by the automatic QA